 All crew were rescued and taken aboard 'Bob Barker'.
-It seems the pirate vessel crew were working in slave like conditions (something we explore more in topic 9).
+It seems the pirate vessel crew were working in slave like conditions.

 It is suspected that pirate's crew purposefully flooded 'Thunder' to hide all evidence of their plunder.

 2010's